top of page

 Our first pink line Lilly White eggs!

-If you are trying to breed pinks today and asked me what the secret recipe is I would say:
+If you are trying to breed pinks today and asked me for advice I'd say:

-• Find a pink gecko from pink lines known to produce geckos that fire pink.
+Find a pink gecko from pink lines known to produce true pinks.

-• By 45g they should ideally fire down light pink and fire up medium pink.
+By 45g they should ideally fire down light pink and fire up medium pink.
 If they are firing red at this size then you'll probably end up with a red gecko that fires down pink.
 If they fire orange just wait and give them some more time.
-Their color will continue to develop until they reach their final adult weight.
-My pinks typically reach 50-65g.
+Their color can continue to develop until they reach their final adult weight.
+My pinks typically reach 50-65g and color will continue to develop until they reach their final adult weight.

 Eden's progression.